 Before you go, check your SatNav is in good working order and is charged.
-We recently found that ours wouldn’t charge in-car and the dulcet tones of Stephen Fry cut out at a critical moment going round a roundabout.
+We recently found that ours wouldn’t charge in-car and the dulcet tones of Stephen Fry cut out at a critical moment going around a roundabout.
 Taking a good old-fashioned OS Map is a good back-up.

 Make sure that you drive within the National Speed Limit for the road you are on – not only with this keep your licence point free but it will help you keep your petrol consumption down.

-And, if you have had a lot to drink the night before, remember that you may still be over the limit the next morning.
+If you have had a lot to drink the night before, remember that you may still be over the limit the next morning.
 Some prescription medications may also leave you drowsy and nowhere near as alert as you need to be.